AnandDhoot/planet-wars/README.md

 # planet-wars

 Eclipse project located at ./PlanetWars
 Generate the executable in ./tools/mybot.jar
 Navigate to ./tools
-Run on terminal as -

-java -jar tools/PlayGame.jar maps/map7.txt 1000 1000 log.txt "java -jar ./example_bots/RageBot.jar" "java -jar ./mybot.jar" | python visualiser/visualize_localy.py
+Scripts

+"bash run.sh 10 RageBot" to run mybot.jar against RageBot on map 10
+"bash run_all.sh 0 RageBot" to run on all maps and give aggregate results "view.sh 10" to visualize the result of the last run on map 10 using the above scripts.(They cache their results)